MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 This approach is beneficial when:

 - You currently lack the resources or processes to support consumers so that they can successfully create their own content.
-- You haven't yet trained users how to connect to and create content from data items.
+- You haven't yet trained users how to connect to, and create content from, data items.
 - Consumers express that they only want to view content and not create it.
 - There's no business need for consumers to create their own content.